mapprotocol/docs/develop/chains-connect.md

-# How to integration Mapo with EVM-Compatible Chain
+# How to integration MAP Protocol with EVM-Compatible Chains

-we can connect to the Mapo by evm-chains. [details](map-relay-chain/getting-started/Integration-EVM-Compatible-Chains.md)
+You can connect to the Mapo by EVM chains.
+[View details](map-relay-chain/getting-started/Integration-EVM-Compatible-Chains.md)

-# How to make a DAPP with Mapo protocol
+# How to build a dApp with MAP Protocol

-we can easy make a dapp connect to the mapo protocol. [details](mos/examples/omni-app.md)
+You can easily build your omnichain dApps by connecting to MAP Protocol.
+[View details](mos/examples/omni-app.md)